StatStud/book-club/content/posts/power-versus-force.md

 > The invisible universe of thought and attitude becomes visible as a consequence of the body's habitual response

 It's the **persistence** and repetition of the stimulus that, through the law of sensitive dependencies on initial conditions, results in the observable disease process.

+Bear in mind, the stimulus that sets off the process may be so minute that it escapes detection itself.

+> If this schema of disease formation is correct, then all illnesses should be **reversible** by changing **thought patterns** and habitual responses.

+No recovery can take place until the subject experiences an essential change of personality--a profound transformation in his total **belief system** followed by a *sudden* leap in consciousness.

+A prime difficulty with thoughts and behaviors associated with the energy fields below 200 is that they cause **counterreactions** (as is the case with any means of force).

+> All attacks, whether mental or physical, result in a counterattack.

+Humor is important in life.
+Trust.

+Relatively few people are committed to peace because in their heart and actions, they prefer to be "right" at whatever cost.

+A self-justified personality is the real enemy of peace.

 # Part 3: Meaning